miminame-daisuki/nhentai-scraper/README.md

 ## Basic Usage

 1. Depending on your installation, execute the program either by:
-    - If you want the program to only run when your computer is awake:
+    - For people downloading the Unix executable file:
-        - Double click the `nhentai-scraper` executable.
+        - If you want the program to only run when your computer is awake, double click the `nhentai-scraper` executable.
-        - Run `python src/main.py`  in your terminal.
+        - If you want the program to continue to run even when the lid of your macbook is closed, double click the `nhentai-scraper.command` file.
-    - If you want the program to continue to run even with the lid closed:
+    - For people cloning the repository:
-        - Double click the `nhentai-scraper.command` file.
+        - If you want the program to only run when your computer is awake, run `python src/main.py`  in your terminal.
-        - Run `caffeinate -is python src/main.py` in your terminal.
+        - If you want the program to continue to run even when the lid of your macbook is closed, run `caffeinate -is python src/main.py` in your terminal.
 1. For the first run, the program will print out the default settings.
 Enter 'n' if you want to change any of the settings.
 Otherwise, enter 'y'.
-1. Export your cookies and headers for bypassing CloudFlare and Anubis in an `.har` file and save it to the `inputs/` folder.
+1. Export your cookies and headers for bypassing Cloudflare and Anubis in an `.har` file and save it to the `inputs/` folder.
 (Follow [these steps](#bypassing-cloudflare-and-anubis-protections)
 for Safari.)
 1. Specify the galleries you wish to download either by:
-    - Creating a `download_list.txt` file in [this format](#example-inputs-file)
+    - Enter `y` then press `Enter`, then enter the gallery ids/tags that you want to download, separated by '; '.
-    and place it in the `inputs/`folder.
+    - Enter `n` then press `Enter`, then create a `download_list.txt` file in [this format](#example-inputs-file) and place it in the `inputs/`folder.
-    - Enter the gallery ids/tags that you want to download, separated by '; '.
+    Go back to the Terminal app, press `Enter`.
 1. Specify the galleries/tags you wish to **NOT** download either by:
-    - Creating a `blacklists.txt` file in [the same format](#example-inputs-file)
+    - Enter `y` then press `Enter`, then enter the gallery ids/tags that you **DO NOT** want to download, separated by '; '.
-    and place it in the `inputs/`folder.
+    - Enter `n` then press `Enter`, then create a `blacklists.txt` file in [the same format](#example-inputs-file) and place it in the `inputs/`folder.
-    - Enter the gallery ids/tags that you **DO NOT** want to download, separated by '; '.
+    Go back to the Terminal app, press `Enter`.
 1. The program will automatically create a `Downloaded/` folder for the downloaded galleries and begin download.
 1. To terminate the program, simply press `Ctrl-c`.

-## Bypassing CloudFlare and Anubis Protections
+## Bypassing Cloudflare and Anubis Protections

 1. Open [nHentai][nhentai.net] in Safari.
-1. Clear the CloudFlare CAPTCHA if necessary.
+1. Clear the Cloudflare CAPTCHA if necessary.
 1. Login to your account.
 1. Select "Show Page Source" from the "Develop" menu in Safari's menu bar.
 (Follow [these steps][Safari-Developer] if you don't see the "Develop" menu.)